 Centers for Medicare & Medicaid Services (CMS) Reporting Requirements:

 The Centers for Medicare & Medicaid Services (CMS) published an Initial Adult Core Set of Measures via Federal Register Notice in 2012 signifying an important step toward better understanding, at both the State and national level, the quality of health care delivered to Medicaid covered adults.
 This measure set is now updated annually by CMS.
-DVHA reported to CMS on 26 of these 32 measures in January 2019, for the 2018 measurement period.
+DVHA reported to CMS on 29 of these 32 (90.6%) measures in December 2020, for the 2019 measurement period.

 The Children's Health Care Quality Measures for Medicaid and CHIP originated from the Children's Health Insurance Program Reauthorization Act (CHIPRA) of 2009.
 Ultimately, the goals of this core measure set are to provide a national estimate of the quality of health care for children; facilitate comparative analyses across various dimensions of pediatric health care quality; and help identify racial, ethnic, and socioeconomic disparities.